TIER 4 - COMBATIVE HANDGUN

 This no-nonsense program will give the novice shooter all the necessary information, stress-resistant gun-handling and Tactical Combat Casualty Care (TC3) skills needed to win the fight of their lives and will help veteran shooters hone their skills to a sharp edge.

-The program will cover everything you need to know; from wearing your equipment correctly, grip and stance, how to quickly and effectively present (draw) your handgun, getting your hits with practical combat accuracy using both intuitive fire and combative sighted fire, learning the most likely needed reload for a gunfight, preventing and clearing the most likely malfunction clearance you will run into, moving off the line of attack and moving safely to cover, using cover appropriately (yes, there is an appropriate way to use cover), life saving Tactical Combat Casualty Care or TC3, shooting in low/no light, and much more.
+The program will cover everything you need to know; from wearing your equipment correctly, grip and stance, how to quickly and effectively present (draw) your handgun, getting your hits with practical combat accuracy using both intuitive fire and combative sighted fire, learning the most likely needed reloads for a gunfight, preventing and clearing the most likely malfunction clearance you will run into, moving off the line of attack and moving safely to cover, using cover appropriately (yes, there is an appropriate way to use cover), life saving Tactical Combat Casualty Care or TC3, shooting in low/no light, and much more.

 Your training takes place in a fast-paced, dynamic, hands-on, and shooting intensive course that is taught entirely on the range (there is NO classroom time during your range training, so you won't be stuck sitting in a chair listening to hours of boring lectures).
 This is done in order to maximize your gun handling, practical application of skills, and give you plenty of trigger time.